jcass77/django-apscheduler/README.md

 ```

 - django-apscheduler comes with sensible configuration defaults out of the box.
 The defaults can be overridden by adding
-  the following settings to your Django settings file:
+  the following settings to your Django `settings.py` file:
 ```python
 # Format string for displaying run time timestamps in the Django admin site.
 The default
 # just adds seconds to the standard Django format, which is useful for displaying the timestamps